-Disclosure should be organized by type of asset or liability.
+Disclosure should be organized by type of investment.
 Appropriate grouping by type is a professional judgement based on:

-- Nature, characteristics and risks of the asset or liability, - Level of fair value hierarchy within which the fair value measurement is categorized, - Whether standards specify a type for an asset or liability, - Identifying transactions that are not orderly, - Objective or the mission of the government,

-- Characteristics of the government, - · Relative significance of assets and liabilities, - Whether separately issued financial statements are available, - Line items presented in the statement of net position.
+- Nature, characteristics and risks of the asset or liability, - Level of fair value hierarchy within which the fair value measurement is categorized, - Whether standards specify a type for an asset or liability, - Identifying transactions that are not orderly, - Objective or the mission of the government, - Characteristics of the government, - · Relative significance of assets and liabilities, - Whether separately issued financial statements are available, - Line items presented in the statement of net position.

 However, governments have the option of reporting certain investments at cost or amortized cost.
-See list below:

-- Investment held by external investment pools meeting requirements of GASB Statement 79, Certain External Investment Pools and Pool Participants (amortized cost). - Money market investments and participating interest-earning investment contracts that have remaining maturity at time of purchase of one year or less provided that the fair value of those investments is not significantly affected by the impairment of the credit standing of the issuer or by other factors and are held by governments other than external investment pools (amortized cost). - Investments in nonparticipating interest-earning investment contracts (cost-based measure). - Investments in unallocated insurance contracts (should be reported as interest-earning investment contracts according to the provisions of GASB Statement 31 or Statement 59). - Synthetic guaranteed investment contracts that are fully benefit-responsive (contract value). - Investments in life insurance contracts that do not meet the definition of a life settlement contract (cash surrender value).
+For example, investments held by external investment pools meeting requirements of GASB Statement 79, Certain External Investment Pools and Pool Participants, and money market investments and participating interest-earning investment contracts with a remaining maturity at time of purchase of one year or less, provided that the fair value is not significantly affected by credit impairments or other factors.